JanaMo/Project_Master/README.md

 - EBL : Collection of different EBl models and example for the use of EBL Table
 - Sensitivity: CTA's Sensitivity (IRF locally stored, no open data set ! )

+### ## Ignored Folders and Files
+- FERMI and SWIFT folders with additional data, which was only used for testing and visualization
+- .git and .ipynb_checkpoints
+- Stuff.ipynb : Notebook for first tests, e.g. useage of a new package
+- Plots : Storage of resulting .pdfs, .jpg, etc.